-Aim to keep the height of your grass the same throughout the entirety of spring, of course this will be different for everyone and depends on your lawn.
+Aim to keep the height of your grass the same throughout the entirety of spring, of course this will be different for everyone and depends on the condition of your lawn.

-For most people this should be between 1 & 1½ inches, for those with a lawn that’s been through a bit of wear and tear, keep it at about 2 inches and for those in the shade, keep it at 3 inches.
+For most people this should be around 40 mm during Spring, for those with a lawn that’s been through a bit of wear and tear, keep it at around 50 mm, and for those in the shade keep it at around 60 mm.

 Ideally, you’ll want to maintain the grass a little higher than these measurements so that you definitely don’t cut it too short.